nallwhy/ash_ai/README.md

 #### Roadmap

 - Implement OAuth2 flow with AshAuthentication (long term)
-- Implement support for more than just tools, i.e resources etc.
 - Implement sessions, and provide a session id context to tools (this code is just commented out, and can be uncommented, just needs timeout logic for inactive sesions)

 #### Installation